Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 At the same time, the Fund is well diversified across sub-industries, with a focus on equipment and life sciences tools companies, pharmaceuticals, biotechnology, and managed health care.
 Its relatively higher growth, smaller market cap makeup also distinguishes us from many of our competitors and the benchmark.

-Weights for each category are typically around 25% in high growth, 25% in biotech, and 50% in stable growth or earnings compounders.
+To help manage risk, we seek to balance the portfolio among high growth, biotechnology, and stable growth or earnings compounders.
+Weights for each category are typically around 25% in high growth, 25% in biotechnology, and 50% in stable growth or earnings compounders.
 Note that we view these weights as guidelines, not rigid mandates, and they may shift somewhat depending on the opportunity set and the market environment.

 High growth